In Touch networks Ltd and it’s trading styles is committed to ensuring that your privacy is protected.

 - details of your visits to our website, including, but not limited to, traffic data, location data (including the country and telephone area code where your computer is located) and the resources that you access (including the pages of our website that you view).

 Sometimes you may provide us with personal data about another person.
-If you do, you must ensure that before you provide us with their personal data, you have their agreement to do so and that they are aware of the ways in which we use personal data as set out in this policy.
+If you do, you must ensure that before you provide us with their personal data, you have their agreement to do so and that they are aware of the ways in which we use personal data as set out in this Privacy Notice.

 How do we use the personal information that we collect?